elesto-dao/elesto/docs/Explanation/ADR/adr-006-public-verifiable-credential.md

 Credentials are part of our daily interactions; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and concert tickets are used to assert that we can attend an event.

-Many credential types are used to store [personal identifiable information](https://en.wikipedia.org/wiki/Personal_data) (PII) and therefore should be kept private.
+Many credential types are used to store [personal identifiable information](https://en.wikipedia.org/wiki/Personal_data) (PII) and therefore must be kept private.
 However, there are many cases where it is more practical to publish credentials.
 For example, business licenses are used to assert that a business is legitimate and has the authorization to operate.

 In this context, a credential is defined as a set of one or more claims made by an issuer and a [verifiable credential](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) (VC) as a tamper-evident credential that has authorship that can be cryptographically verified.